hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-05-how-to-get-started-with-hugo-with-no-programming-background.md

 ```bash
 git clone https://github.com/yihui/hugo-lithium
 ```
 You'll see a folder named "hugo-lithium" on your Desktop.
-What you'll need to later seems to be a little complex, but I'll explain in deatil:
+What you'll need to do later seems to be a little complex, but I'll explain in deatil:

 Open the folder of "lithium", under the directory of "themes", create a new folder called "hugo-lithium".
 Then, go to the "hugo-lithium" folder on your Desktop (not the one you just created under the "themes" folder).
 Drag all the contents in this "hugo-lithium" folder on your Desktop into the "hugo-lithium" folder you just created under the "themes" folder.